uvop/memorix/docs/content/en/docs/concepts/data.md

 ## Nullable

-All fields are required by default, to make them nullable, Simple add `?` after the type
+All fields are required by default, to make them nullable, Simply add `?` after the type

 ```
 Model Person {